dongle-the-gadget/MyFirstTSBot/README.md

    **Note:** With the development version, **`GUILD_ID` is required**.

-3. Open a command prompt.terminal window, `cd` to the folder containing the cloned repository, and execute `npm i`.
+3. Open a command prompt/terminal window, `cd` to the folder containing the cloned repository, and execute `npm i`.
 4. Once `npm i` is finished, run `npm run dev`.
 The bot will now run.

 **Note:** With `npm run dev`, `nodemon` will track file changes and restart the bot once a file is changed.